codecues/aimanager/_posts/2026-01-10-Blackwell.md

 The Result: They turned a threat (efficient models) into a feature (reasoning efficiency), claiming the B300 can boost reasoning tokens by 30x compared to older setups.

-3. "Mission Control": Reducing "Time-to-Value"
+C. "Mission Control": Reducing "Time-to-Value"
 A common nightmare is a customer buying a product but being unable to use it.
 Large clusters often took 3–6 months to set up.

 NVIDIA PMs realized that their biggest competitor wasn't AMD; it was complexity.
 If it takes 6 months to set up a cluster, that’s 6 months of lost revenue for the customer.